 The views are unmatched from the top floor of the tallest building in the city, the Chase Tower on Monument Circle.
 This ultra-contemporary space features floor-to-ceiling windows that offer 360-degree views of Indianapolis and innovative cuisine.

 Situated on 152 acres of pristine acres of gardens and sculpture-covered grounds is one of the nation’s largest encyclopedic art museums, offering a variety of indoor and outdoor venues for every occasion.
 Gardens, galleries, pavilions, and intimate, historic spaces surround guests with beauty and creativity.
-Robert Indiana’s original LOVE sculpture on the front lawn provides the perfect group photo op.
+Robert Indiana’s original LOVE sculpture provides the perfect group photo op.

 For a memorable event, go where the wild things are.
 From the first underwater dolphin dome to a 5,000 square foot botanical garden and conservatory, the Indianapolis Zoo in White River State Park specializes in one-of-a-kind events for groups of all ages.
 The brand new International Orangutan Center is available for groups looking for a very unique, interactive experience with nine great apes.